 Where is eye of round on cow?

 The round is a primal cut that comes from the hind legs of the beef steer or heifer, between the rump and hind shank.
 The eye of round is a roast cut from the elongated muscled located in the center of the round, thus the name “eye of round”.

 The muscles in this rear leg area of the cow are used for movement; therefore, the beef is lean, but tough.
 It requires low and slow cooking or moist heat to become tender.

 Where to buy eye of round roast?

-Most major grocery stores and supermarkets carry eye of round roasts.
-You can find them located in the meat aisle with the other cuts of beef, or you can request one from the butcher at the meat counter.
+Most major grocery stores and supermarkets carry a roast eye of round beef.
+You can typically locate an eye round in meat aisle, along with the other cuts of beef, or you can request one from the butcher at the meat counter.